 Try a Sleep Disorder Screening

 Sleep disorders can be a cause of sleep deprivation.
-You may have a sleep disorder if you experience trouble falling or staying asleep, frequent loud snoring, feel tired after a full night of sleep, pause breathing during sleep or have a tingling feeling in legs and arms that get better with movement.
+You may have a sleep disorder if you experience trouble falling or staying asleep, frequent loud snoring, feel tired after a whole night of sleep, pause breathing during sleep or have a tingling feeling in your legs and arms that get better with movement.
 There are several types of sleep disorders, including:

 - Central sleep apnea occurs when you regularly stop breathing while you sleep because your brain doesn’t tell your muscles to take in air.
 Obstructive sleep apnea occurs when there is something that physically blocks your breathing.